iwazaru/motuiti/README.md

 - Validate/Format ISBN before searching
 - Router for "/book/{ean}/" urls
+- About page
+- Tooltips

+## Nice to have

+- Cache API responses until midnight
 - Auto-search ISBN if ISBN is valid

-## Nice to have

-- Save API cache for only a day
 - Regroup marker into clusters
 - Map pins z-index on hover
 - "Call" and "Directions" buttons